CSCfi/csc-user-guide/docs/computing/webinterface/desktop.md

 ## Launching
 1. Open `Desktop` page under Apps
 2. Specify the needed resources.
 Desktop is run as [batch job](../running/getting-started.md) as anything else on the supercomputers, so the required resources need to be defined before launching the desktop.
-The recommended partiotion is [interactive](../running/interactive-usage.md), so that the job could start as soon as possible, but if more resources are needed also other partitions are available.
+The recommended partition is [interactive](../running/interactive-usage.md), so that the job could start as soon as possible, but if more resources are needed also other partitions are available.

 ## Connecting